-(b) The prospective recipient of the license complies with all of the requirements of this chapter relating to a new application for licensure, including, but not limited to, payment to the division regulatory authority of a reasonable license transfer fee.
+26055.
+The regulatory authority may adopt regulations to permit the transfer of a license from a licensee to another person who demonstrates to the regulatory authority that he or she is eligible for licensure under this chapter, if the prospective recipient of the license complies with all of the requirements of this chapter relating to a new application for licensure, including, but not limited to, payment to the regulatory authority of a reasonable license transfer fee.

 26057.
-The division-Each regulatory authority shall make recommendations to the Legislature pertaining to the establishment of an appeals and judicial review process for persons aggrieved by a final decision of the division regulatory authority.
+Each regulatory authority shall make recommendations to the Legislature pertaining to the establishment of an appeals and judicial review process for persons aggrieved by a final decision of the regulatory authority.